vapor-community/Zip/README.md

 ### Advanced Zip

 For more advanced usage, Zip has functions that let you set custom destination paths, work with password protected zips and use a progress handling closure.
-These functions throw if there is an error but don't return.
+These functions throw if there is an error, but don't return.

 ```swift
 import Zip